 Authors of articles published in Aquatic Invasions retain the copyright of their articles and are free to reproduce

-and disseminate their work under the terms of the Creative Commons Attribution License (Attribution 2.0 Generic - CC BY 2.0),
+and disseminate their work under the terms of the Creative Commons Attribution License (Attribution 4.0 International - CC BY 4.0),

 which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.